cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/checklist.md

 If a TA is not available during that time, you have the right to ask for an alternative time.

-## Time commitment
+## Do I have to work weekly on the project?

+Yes.

 Please plan to set aside a **significant** time every week for your project.
 We include your weekly progress in the grade.
 This is because you will fail if you do not set sufficient time aside and start your project in the week before the deadline.

 ## When are updates due?

 Updates are due every week from the time that the project has been announced.
 The updates will be committed by you to github.com.
-TAs will be reviewing your updates and make commitments to your repository.
+TAs will be reviewing your updates The weekly progress will be check by the TA's while looking at the GitHub insights page.

+TAs or instructors may make comments to your repository.
 It is your responsibility to make sure to stay in sync with the content in the repo.
 Best is to use a tool such as a command line tool or a GUI tool to stay in sync with the repo.

 ## How do I define a project?

 Please take a look at the class content and select a topic that interests you.
 Your project needs to be related to *big data* and provide an analysis of the data.
 You may choose a topic that is only explained later on in class.
 In this case, you can explore the topic ahead of time before it is explained in class.
 Previous class material is posted for all topics.
 If you have a question, work with the TA's and nstructors.

 Please remember this is not just an AI class to demonstrate a specific AI method.
 Your project must have a section or an explanation of how your